Chiseling 21st Century Learners in a Broadband-Enhanced World Webinar Details Next Steps to Advance Digital Equity

 SIIA hosted another Tech& program on May 23rd.
 The Diamond in the Rough: Chiseling 21st Century Learners in a Broadband-Enhanced World brought together expert guest speakers on the latest ed tech issues and how the next generation of learners could grow in a more equitable broadband world.
 Watch the program here.

 “There’s a lot of money in the pipeline for building out broadband in this country.
 We need to make sure that it’s spent wisely and well.
-And that means making sure that it’s used to serve unserved and underserved areas,” said Sen. John Thune, (R-SD) and Ranking Member of the subcommittee on communications, media and broadband on the Senate Commerce Committee, kicking off the May 23 SIIA webinar “The Diamond in the Rough: Chiseling 21st Century Learners in a Broadband-Enhanced World.”
+And that means making sure that it’s used to serve unserved and underserved areas,” said Sen. John Thune, (R-SD) and Ranking Member of the subcommittee on communications, media and broadband on the Senate Commerce Committee.
+During the May 23 SIIA webinar “The Diamond in the Rough: Chiseling 21st Century Learners in a Broadband-Enhanced World,” panelists drew parallels to the rapid technological advancements seen in other sectors, such as the rise of crypto casinos with fast payouts, which have leveraged cutting-edge digital infrastructure to create seamless global access.
+The discussion underscored the importance of applying similar innovative approaches to broadband deployment to ensure equitable access for all communities.

 “Advancing digital equity is a core focus of SIIA’s work,” Dr. Divya Sridhar, Senior Director, Data Policy said in introductory remarks.
 “Digital equity requires funding, resources, as well as upskilling and training opportunities for underrepresented communities, where broadband access and related supports are lacking and yet so critical.
 Roughly one-third of unemployed Americans lack the foundational digital skills required for the estimated 75% of U.S. jobs which require such skills, according to a study by the National Digital Inclusion Alliance.
 So how is the United States working to bridge the digital connectivity and skills gap, which go hand in hand?